enthought/traits-futures/README.rst

     python -m ci example <example-name>

-Note that the ``pi`` example requires that Chaco and its dependencies be installed in the development environment.
-See the command help for a list of available examples.
+Run ``python -m ci example`` to see the list of available examples.

 All of the above commands take two options.
 The ``--python-version`` option lets you specify the Python version to use for the development environment.
 The